kdave/btrfs-progs/Documentation/Tree-checker.rst

 Once a block does not pass the checks, the filesystem refuses to write more data and turns itself to read-only mode to prevent further damage.
-At this point some the recent metadata updates are held *only* in memory so it's best to not panic and try to remember what files could be affected and copy them elsewhere.
+At this point some of the recent metadata updates are held *only* in memory so it's best to not panic and try to remember what files could be affected and copy them elsewhere.
 Once the filesystem gets unmounted, the most recent changes are unfortunately lost.
 The filesystem that is stored on the device is still consistent and should mount